BaileyJM02/KoalaBoat-docs/docs/commands/fun/reverse.md

 Makes your text go backwards, it's like a roller coaster!

 >### Bug Alert
->There is currently a bug within this command, please see [this Trello card](https://trello.com/c/EYZU28YV).
+>There is currently a bug within this command, we are aware of the issue and a fix is underway.

 ## Usage
 `reverse <phrase>`